Trump confirms killing of AQAP chief in Yemen - RFI

 Trump did not give any details about the circumstances or the timing of the operation.

+"The United States, our interests, and our allies are safer as a result of his death," Trump said of the operation on al-Rimi.

+"We will continue to protect the American people by tracking down and eliminating terrorists who seek to do us harm."

-In the Pensacola attack, eight people were wounded, including two responding sheriff's deputies, before police shot dead the assailant.
+In AQAP's Pensacola attack, eight people were wounded, including two responding sheriff's deputies, before police shot dead the assailant.

 The FBI formally identified the attacker as Mohammed Alshamrani, 21, a second lieutenant in the Royal Saudi Air Force who was training in the US.